 - Medical training through Pan African College of Christian Surgeons (PACCS) and Christian Internal Medicine Specialty (CIMS)

-- Theological education and Pastoral training thought the CBC’s seminary
+- Theological education and Pastoral training through the CBC’s seminary

 - Community development